cscully-allison/data-ensemble-interview-artifacts/Codes.md

 ### Dimensions are added by overplotting.

-- P6 puts multiple liens in one chart
+- P6 puts multiple lines in one chart
 - P9 puts multiple lines in charts

 ### Dimensions are added by duplication.